 - The feelings you have in your dreams: uneasy, tired, relaxed…

-- The nature of your dreams; scary, stressful, loved up… (this can be an excellent indictor)
+- The nature of your dreams; scary, stressful, loved up… (this can be an excellent indicator)

-How to sleep well on nights of the Full Moon
+How to sleep better during the Full Moon phase

 - Place blackout curtains in all rooms to prevent the brightness from disturbing your sleep.